 The HM here would appreciate a call on #11 to advise him that you are coming in.

 Be very careful of the tall,yellow post (Fl(4)Y) marking the end of the diffuser on the rocks to the SW of the entry channel (ie port hand side coming in) - it is close enough to the channel to be mistaken for a sort of outer end channel marker and it is nothing of the sort!!

-You will of course have to be careful, it’s a narrow channel with a blind turn to starboard round the end of the pier and, on top of that, the deeper water is to the pier side of the channel (which means that you are unlikely to be able to spot the mastheads of outbound traffic, and certainly not small angling boats.
-It would be an idea to check with the HM on channel 11 to avoid any surprises (mind you, if he's in his office the band it’s probably best to swallow your pride clear up for entering harbour whilst still well out and motor in..
+You will of course have to be careful, it’s a narrow channel ending with a blind turn to starboard into the Outer harbour and, on top of that, the deeper water is to the pier side of the channel, which means that you are unlikely to be able to spot the mastheads of outbound traffic, and certainly not small angling boats.
+It would be an idea to check with the HM on channel 11 to avoid any surprises and it’s probably best to swallow your pride clear up for entering harbour whilst still well out and motor in..